shreyash00007/Todo-List/README.md

 # Todo-List
-A Simple to do list app made with js
+A Simple to do list app made with javascript